ramyam2405/RamyaMTechTask/README.md

 ### Installing dependencies
-Open the project in visual studio code and open a new terminal in the project Run `npm install`
+Open the project in visual studio code and open a new terminal in the project to run `npm install`

 #### Dependencies
 <pre>